How can I help?

 Volunteer –Safe and Smart!

-We recommend complying with all stay-at-home orders, venturing out only for essential services, practicing social distancing, and not being in contact with others at all if you are a high-risk population or in close contact with high risk folks
+We recommend complying with all stay-at-home orders, venturing out only for essential services, practicing physical distancing, and not being in contact with others at all if you are a high-risk population or in close contact with high risk folks

 Please keep in mind that most nonprofits and community organizations, including schools, are working to implement CDC and state recommendations and therefore strictly limiting volunteering and face to face services.
 Do not show up to volunteer or bring donated items without checking ahead with the nonprofit.